YLL-evol/YLL-evol/README.md

 -->
 ## 👋About Me

-Research-oriented profile in evolutionary biology and integrative neuroscience,
+Research interest in evolutionary biology and integrative neuroscience,
 with strong experience in **population genetics**, **sexual selection**, and
 **computational analysis of biological data**.